ksator/lab_management/README.md

 ```

 ### How to collect the junos configuration file from junos devices
+Run this command to collect the junos configuration file for a device/group
 ```
 ansible-playbook pb.collect.configuration.yml --limit DC1
 ls configuration/
 ```
+Run this command to collect the junos configuration file for the whole network
 ```
 ansible-playbook pb.collect.configuration.yml
 ls configuration/